yschulz/rqt_bag_recorder/README.md

 # RQT Bag recorder

 This package implements an rqt plugin that helps recording bags in a nice and easy way.
-The basic idea for this plugin comes from the problem many teams face when data gathering is conducted by someone else.
+The basic idea for this plugin comes from the problem many teams face when data gathering is conducted by someone else than the one interested in the data.
+This plugin gives the person who is doing the recording all the tools to make informed decisions, debug the current system and run through tasks quick and easy.
+It is also taking away the responsibility of painstakingly setting up scripts and commands by hand and puts it on the stakeholder that requested the data.

+Besides this, the tool can also be handy in quick recording sessions when the user does not want to fumble with the command line interface.

+## Package inspiration

+This package is of course inspired by the ros native `rqt_bag` [repo](https://github.com/ros-visualization/rqt_bag/tree/humble).

 ## Installing and running the plugin:
 ```